hengluchang/deep-news-summarization/README.md

 $ mkdir -p dataset/10yapw working_dir/10yapw output/10yapw
 ```

-3. Obtain headline.txt and article.txt and put them under dataset folder.
-If you are using English Gigaword, you may want to try using beautifulsoup (already in Anaconda) to parse SGML file.
+3. Obtain headline.txt and article.txt and put them under ./dataset/10yapw.
+If you are using English Gigaword, you may need to try using beautifulsoup (already in Anaconda) to parse SGML file first.
 4. Run